samadarshad/snowpark-python-demos/Advertising-Spend-ROI-Prediction/README.md

 * `pip install scikit-learn`

 ### **Step 4** -- Update [connection.json](connection.json) with your Snowflake account details and credentials
+Note that the `account` field the the 'Locator' ID of the account, found by hovering your mouse over the bottom-left account details, or within the URL of your Snowflake webpage.

 ### **Step 5** -- Run through the [Jupyter notebook](Snowpark_For_Python.ipynb)